 Before founding Dicot AB, Jarl Wikberg, was a professor at the Department of Pharmaceutical Biosciences at Uppsala University in the early 2000s.
 During a conference in South Africa, he met Dr Philippe Rasoanaivo, Professor at the Institut Malgache des Recherches Appliquées in Madagascar.
 Dr Rasoanaivo spoke about his research on the traditional medicine’s use of plants and roots.
-In particular, he mentioned a decoction of the root from the tree Neobeguea Mahafalensis which was used to treat failing sexual ability in older men in Madagascar.
-The effect was said to be long lasting after ingestion.
+His particular interest was in plants used to treat failing sexual ability in older men.

 Dr Wikberg, who was an expert on pharmacologically active substances that could affect sexual function, became fascinated and suggested a research collaboration.
-In an initial experiment in Uppsala, a decoction was prepared according to a recipe from Madagascar and given to laboratory animals, whereupon Dr Wikberg found that the animals became more sexually active.
+In initial experiments in Uppsala, various botanical extracts were prepared and given to laboratory animals, whereupon Prof. Wikberg found that the animals became more sexually active with some of these extracts.

-Dr Wikberg wanted to investigate whether there was a pharmacologically active substance in the decoction that triggered the effect, which could thus be reproduced as a semi-synthetic pharmaceutical product.
-Research resulted in the isolation of two previously unknown substances; Libiguin A and Libiguin B. In follow-up studies in rats, both substances proved to have strongly potent effects on their sexual behavior (link to article).
+Dr Wikberg wanted to investigate whether there was a pharmacologically active substance in the preparations that triggered the effect, which could thus be reproduced as a semi-synthetic pharmaceutical product.
+Research resulted in the isolation of two previously unknown substances; Libiguin A and Libiguin B. In follow-up studies in rats, both substances proved to have strongly potent effects on their sexual behaviour.

-Due to the synthesis of Libiguin, Dicot did not need to harvest roots from the plants on Madagascar, which are a limited biological resource.
-Instead, the attention was turned to plants in southern Africa that carried seeds with a closely related but inactive molecule.
-Through a semi-synthesis via a few short steps, it could be converted into the active substance Libiguin, which was thus originally produced from the roots on Madagascar.
-In doing so, Dicot ensured that biological natural resources would not be consumed in an unsustainable manner.
+Due to the ability to synthesise Libiguin, the attention was turned to plants in southern Africa that contain a closely related but inactive molecule.
+Through a semi-synthesis via a few short steps, it could be converted into the active substance Libiguin.

 The future – developing LIB-01 to a registered drug

-Information and data provided by folk medicine usage indicates that Libiguin has a great potential to achieve long-term improvement in the two most common forms of male sexual dysfunctions; erectile dysfunction and premature ejaculation.
-After Dr. Jarl Wikberg in his animal studies was able to demonstrate a clear effect on erection and premature ejaculation with the isolated and now semi-synthesized substance, the company Dicot AB was founded with the aim of developing Libiguin into an approved pharmaceutical drug.
+Information and data generated since then indicates that Libiguin has a great potential to achieve long-term improvement in male sexual dysfunctions and.
+Prof. Jarl Wikberg founded the company Dicot AB with the purpose to develop Libiguin into an approved pharmaceutical drug.

-In 2018, Dicot AB was listed on the Spolight stock market and up until today, further research and development has continued with preclinical studies, development of the manufacturing process, patent work, etc. The drug candidate now goes by the name LIB-01 and Dicot's work progresses in a controlled and sustainable manner in purpose of carrying out the drug development program with the objective to develop a completely new potency drug for the world market.
+In 2018, Dicot AB was listed on the Spotlight Stock Market and up until today, further research and development has continued with preclinical studies, development of the manufacturing process, patent work, etc. The drug candidate now goes by the name LIB-01 and Dicot's work progresses in a controlled and sustainable manner, in purpose of thus continuing the drug development program with the objective to develop a completely new potency drug for the world market.
+Since August 2023, LIB-01 is in clinical phase.

 The company name Dicot

-Dicot is a short version of dicotyledon, a Latin term meaning dicotyledonous flowering plant; herb, flowers, tree, etc., as opposed to a monocot (a monocotyledon) which means a monocotyledonous plant; e.g. grass, palm trees, ferns, bracken etc.
+Dicot is a short version of dicotyledon, a Latin term meaning dicotyledonous flowering plant - herb, flowers or trees that have two leaves when germinating, as opposed to a monocot (a monocotyledon) plant which has only one leaf when germinating e.g. grasses, palm trees, ferns, bracken etc.